marteroel/Disownership-paradigm-thresholds/README.md

 # Disownership-paradigm-thresholds

-## Unity project for stimulating own-body disownership (so-called long real hand illusion) through various repetitions of different delay steps.
-For the long-stimulation version, please refer to: https://github.com/marteroel/Disownership-paradigm-long .
+## Unity project for stimulating own-body disownership (real hand illusion) through repetitions of various delay steps.
 This project includes a setup GUI, delays webcam feed and uses VAS and forced choice questionnaires on a VR headset.
 It should be modified in order to implement similar setups.

 IMPORTANT: DO NOT COMMIT TO THE MAIN BRANCH WITHOUT PREVIOUS AUTHORIZATION.

+Note: For the long-stimulation version, please refer to: https://github.com/marteroel/Disownership-paradigm-long

 The Unity project includes the following scenes in English.